uds-lsv/premise/README.md

 ## Code

 If you want to use Premise instead of [PyPremise](https://github.com/uds-lsv/PyPremise), you have to compile it by running ``make`` in the code directory.
 The code has been tested under Ubuntu 18.04 and requires at least C++14.
+The necessary adpatations for compiling it on macOS with Apple M1 chips can be found in these [notes](https://github.com/uds-lsv/premise/blob/master/builds/compile_notes_m1.txt).
+You might also be able to use the pre-compiled versions in the ``build`` directory.

-You can then run the method via the command
+Once you have built Premise, you can then run the method via the command

 ```
 ./Premise path_to_features.dat path_to_labels.dat path_to_output.results path_to_embeddings.dat embedding_size num_max_neighbors